-Bamboo is an incredibly resilient plant that can thrive in poor soil and is ideally suited for taking gray water, the untreated runoff from sinks, showers and washing machines.
+Nature’s best water filter, bamboo is an incredibly resilient plant that can thrive in poor soil and is ideally suited for taking gray water, the untreated runoff from sinks, showers and washing machines.
 The shallow roots of bamboo require fairly regular irrigation, so it’s environmentally sensible to use recycled water for that purpose.
-Furthermore, bamboo’s dense network of rhizomes are very effective at phytoremediation, the process of using plant matter to filter water and even remove heavy metals.
+Furthermore, bamboo’s dense network of rhizomes is very effective at phytoremediation, the process of using plant matter to filter water and remove organic and inorganic contaminants.

 What is gray water?

-Gray water, or grey water, refers to the untreated excess water that drains from you sinks, showers, dish washers and washing machines.
-This water has been used and is not suitable for drinking.
-But generally speaking, it’s OK for watering plants.
+Gray water (or grey water) refers to the untreated excess water that drains from your sinks, showers, dishwashers and washing machines.
+It can also include some organic, non-toxic effluent from the food industry.
+This water has been already used and is not suitable for drinking.
+But generally speaking, it’s fine for irrigating farms and gardens.